The case against normalized caching in GraphQL

 Most of the time you don't need this complexity and should avoid it.
 Keep it simple, solve a business problem, don't introduce technical debt.

-WunderGraph gives you a simple and powerful way to use transport based caching.
+The Cosmo Router gives you a simple and powerful way to apply transport-level caching through its Cache-Control policy.
 For 99% of the other use cases you should consider adding an application level cache if performance is an issue.